Best AI Marketing Tools 2026: 15 Tools Tested

 Pricing: Professional at $99/month for 1 user, 10 accounts.
 Team at $249/month for 3 users.

-Best for: Social media managers handling 5+ accounts who need centralized scheduling and analytics.
+Best for: Social media managers handling 5+ accounts who need centralised scheduling and analytics.

 Marketing teams produce visual content constantly: social graphics, blog images, ad creatives, presentation decks, product photos.
 AI design tools have made professional visuals accessible to non-designers.